 MCLG - Maximum Contaminant Level Goal, or the level of a contaminant in drinking water below which there are no known or expected health risks.
 MCL - Maximum contaminant level, the highest level of a contaminant that is allowed in drinking water.
 AL - Action level, or the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow.
 TT - Treatment technique, or required process intended to reduce the level of a contaminant in drinking water.
-MRDLG - Maximum residual disinfectant level goal or the level of drinking water disinfectants below which there is no known or expected health risk.

-MRDL - Maximum residual disinfectant level or the highest level of a disinfectant allowed in drinking water.
-NA - not applicable, ND - none detected, NR - not regulated, NTU - Nephelometric Turbidity Units, ppm - parts per million, ppt- parts per billion, ppt- parts per trillion, ppq- parts per quadrillion, MFL - million fibers per liter, pCi/L - pico curies per liter, a measurement of radioactivity.
-SMCL - Secondary (aesthetical) maximum contaminant level. mg/L - milligrams per liter. ptcu - Platinum-Cobalt color unit.
+MRDLG - Maximum residual disinfectant level goal or the level of drinking water disinfectant level or a contaminant in drinking water.
+MRDLG - Maximum residual disinfectant level goal or the level of drinking water disinfectant level or the highest level of a disinfectant allowed in drinking water.
+NA - not applicable, ND - none detected, NR - not regulated, NTU - Nephelometric Turbidity Units, ppm - parts per million, ppt - parts per trillion, ppq - parts per quadrillion, MFL - million fibers per liter, pCi/L - pico curies per liter, a measurement of radioactivity.
+SMCL - Secondary (aesthetical) maximum contaminant evel. mg/L - milligrams per liter. ug/L - micrograms per liter.
+Ptcu - Platinum-Cobalt color unit.